- About

 The HOTMA changes are designed to ensure that families are receiving the appropriate amount of assistance from the government based on their income, assets and expenses.
 These new rules are intended to make it easier for households to complete the process of recertifying their financial status by decreasing the amount of paperwork necessary to process reexaminations.

 HOC residents have already received a letter informing them of the upcoming HOTMA changes.
 If you are in HOC’s Housing Choice Voucher Program, that letter may have also outlined changes to the National Standards for the Physical Inspection of Real Estate (NSPIRE) program.
+HOC will continue to provide updates regarding the implementation of HOTMA regulations.

 The focus of NSPIRE is on ensuring that residents of HUD housing live in safe, habitable dwellings and the items and components located inside and outside of HUD housing units are functionally adequate, operable and free of health and safety hazards.